 Crane Injury Claims – Compensation For Accidents At Work

 By Danielle Fletcher.
-Last updated 3rd May 2023.
+Last updated 3rd December 2024.
 The impact of a crane accident can be significant.
 Cranes can weigh several tonnes and the loads they carry are even greater.
 Should something go wrong, such as the crane collapsing or dropping its load, it could see people seriously injured or even killed.
+This guide about crane injury claims will provide you with the information you need to bring a case.

 If a crane accident injured you because another party acted negligently, you could claim compensation.
 Our panel of solicitors can work on your claim if you meet the right criteria.